-This guide will explain how to successfully clone any plant, while also providing specific tips for marijuana.
+This guide will explain how to successfully clone cannabis plants, while also providing specific tips for marijuana.
 We will cover the various methods for cloning and transplanting, as well as more advanced techniques and options.
 Keep reading and learn to clone like a pro!

 Why you might clone

 The first thing to understand about cloning is the fact that you do not have to clone your marijuana plants.
 Marijuana plants produce seeds as a result of sexual reproduction.
 These seeds are a random combination of two parents’ characteristics.
 Like humans, each marijuana plant grown from a seed is going to be unique simply because genetics provides so many possibilities.
 When you clone, however, you remove the randomness from the equation.

 Clones are a consistently reliable way to ensure that your plants will maintain a high quality because they share the same genetic code as their mother.
 Their growth habits will be the same, and they will eventually produce buds, taste, and potency that are identical to the original plant.
 With clones, the genetic line progresses without any change.
 Some marijuana growers have kept clone lines going for over 15 years.
 One mother plant can easily produce over 50 clones per week!